aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

     }
       ```

-   > **_NOTE:_** As part of the migration task, we have created the above mapping rule to include migrate tables that are related to Payment and Billing use case only.
+   > **_NOTE:_** As part of the migration task, we have created the above mapping rule to include tables that are related to Payment and Billing use case only.
 DMS provides rich set of selection and transformation rules for migration (e.g. selecting specific tables, remove column,define primary key etc.).
-For this lab, we will convert the source schema to lower case and rename the schema owner from taxi to public in Aurora postgresql database.
+For this lab, we will convert the source schema to lower case and rename the schema owner from taxi to public in Aurora PostgreSQL database.
+Please refer to [DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.html) documentation to learn more.

   ![](./assets/dms-task2-3.png)

  4. Do not modify anything in the Advanced settings.

  5. Click Create task.
-The task will begin immediately. if the task is not started, please start the task.
+The task will begin immediately. if the task is not started, please start the task manually.

  ![](./assets/dms-task2-5.png)